-Michael Patrick Donovan, Chief Executive Officer and Executive Chairman of DHX Media, has been recognized with numerous awards for his work in the television and film industry, including an Academy Award for the feature documentary, Bowling for Columbine.
-Mr. Donovan was Chief Executive Officer of DHX Media from the time of the Company’s founding, in 2006, until August 2014, and resumed that role in February 2018.
+Michael Donovan, an executive director of DHX Media, also serves as the Company’s Executive Chairman and Chief Executive Officer.
+Mr. Donovan has been recognized with numerous awards for his work in the television and film industry, including an Academy Award for the feature documentary, Bowling for Columbine.
+Mr. Donovan was Chief Executive Officer of DHX Media from the time of the Company’s founding in 2006 until August 2014, returning to such role in February 2018.
 He co-founded and was Chairman and Chief Executive Officer of Salter Street Films, which was purchased by Alliance Atlantis in 2001.
 Mr. Donovan is a member of the National Advisory Council of the Academy of Canadian Cinema and Television, and is the former Chair of the Board of Trustees of the Nova Scotia College of Art and Design (NSCAD).
 Mr. Donovan is one of the creators of This Hour Has 22 Minutes, one of Canada’s longest-running television comedy series; and he was producer and one of the creators of the multiple award-winning feature film, Shake Hands With the Devil.
 Mr. Donovan holds B.A.
 (1974), LL.B.
 (1977) and LL.D.
 (Hon) (2004) degrees from Dalhousie University.

-Donald Arthur Wright is a non-executive, independent director of DHX Media, and is the Lead Director and Vice Chair of the Board.
+Donald Wright, a non-executive and independent director of DHX Media, is the Lead Director and Vice Chair of the Board.
 He is currently the President and Chief Executive Officer of The Winnington Capital Group Inc. He is an active investor in both the private and public equity markets.
-Mr. Wright’s career has spanned more than 30 years in the investment industry.
+Mr. Wright has enjoyed a long and distinguished career as a leader in Canada’s investment industry and business community.
 He has held a number of leadership positions, including President of Merrill Lynch Canada; Executive Vice President, Director and member of the Executive Committee of Burns Fry Ltd.; Chair and Chief Executive Officer of TD Securities Inc. and Deputy Chair of TD Bank Financial Group.
-Mr. Wright serves as Chair of the Board of Directors of GMP Capital Inc.; Jaguar Resources Inc. and Mettrum Health Corp.
-He is also Chair of the Board of Trustees of Richards Packaging Income Fund.
+Mr. Wright serves as Chair of the Board of Directors of GMP Capital Inc. He is also Chair of the Board of Trustees of Richards Packaging Income Fund.
+Mr. Wright was appointed Chairman of the Board of Metrolinx in August 2018.
 He actively supports numerous charitable organizations.
-He is a member of the Royal Ontario Museum Governors’ Finance Committee, and a member of the Campaign Cabinet of Eva’s Phoenix.
-He is also a past member of the Board of Trustees of The Hospital for Sick Children, and past Chair of the Board of Directors of VIA Rail Canada Inc.
+He is a past member of the Royal Ontario Museum Governors’ Finance Committee, and a past member of the Campaign Cabinet of Eva’s Phoenix.
+He is also a former member of the Board of Trustees of The Hospital for Sick Children, and past Chair of the Board of Directors of VIA Rail Canada Inc.

-Alan R. Hibben, CPA, CA, CFA, ICD.D, a non-executive and independent director of DHX Media, is a corporate director and advisor.
+Alan Hibben, CPA, CA, CFA, ICD.D, a non-executive and independent director of DHX Media, is a corporate director and advisor.
 Since December 2014, he has been the principal of Shakerhill Partners Ltd., a consulting firm providing strategic and financial advice, specializing in mergers and acquisitions, private equity, financing, corporate strategy, valuation, governance, as well as expert witness services.
-He is currently providing advice to the Province of Ontario on a number of files.
 Previously, Mr. Hibben was the Managing Director in the Mergers and Acquisitions Group at RBC Capital Markets from March 2011 to December 2014.
-Mr. Hibben has been a director of a number of Canadian public and private companies, both in financial services and as part of his responsibility for overseeing private equity and venture capital investments.
-Mr. Hibben is currently Chair of Hudbay Minerals Inc (a TSX and NYSE listed company), and a director of Extendicare Inc. (a TSX listed company) and Home Capital Group Inc. (a TSX listed company) and is also director of the Mount Sinai Hospital Foundation.
+Mr. Hibben has been a director of a number of Canadian public and private companies, both in financial services and as part of his responsibility for overseeing private equity and venture capital investments for Royal Bank of Canada.
+Mr. Hibben is currently Chair of Hudbay Minerals Inc. (a TSX and NYSE listed company), and a director of Extendicare Inc. (a TSX listed company) and Home Capital Group Inc. (a TSX listed company) and is also director of the Mount Sinai Hospital Foundation.